Advice if you are a host living in Wales and sponsoring a person or family from Ukraine.

 Driving in Wales

-If your guest has a full driving licence issued in Ukraine, they can use this licence to drive small vehicles (such as motorcycles, cars, and vehicles up to 3500kgs or with up to 8 passenger seats) for up to a year in the UK.
+If your guest has a full driving licence issued in Ukraine, they can use this licence to drive small vehicles (such as motorcycles, cars, and vehicles up to 3500kgs or with up to 8 passenger seats) for up to 3 years in the UK.
 The licence must cover the vehicle being driven and must still be valid.
-This can continue for 12 months.
 This can then switch to a UK licence up to 5 years after becoming resident without having to pass a new driving test.
 Your guest can find out more about driving in Wales on the Sanctuary website.
 You can help support your guest to understand the importance of ensuring that their vehicles are taxed and insured, with an up to date MOT.

 Settling into life in Wales